mv2devnul/taglib/README.md

 	* __year:__ Returns the year when the song was recorded.
   Each frame class assumes that the STREAM being passed has been made sync-safe.

-  For any class we don't want to parse (eg, haven't gotten around to it yet, etc), we create a RAW-FRAME class that can be subclassed.
-RAW-FRAME simply reads in the frame header, and then the frame "payload" as raw OCTETS.
 * __mp4-atom.lisp:__ Parses MP4 audio files.
 Similar logic to __id-frame.lisp__, but has two main differnces: first, it returns a tree stucture (needed, since, that's how M4A atoms/boxes work), and secondly, has an *atom-skip* class that records the name and position of an atom, but seeks to the next atom rather than reading in contents.